espena/broadcast-clock/README.md

 The clock supports time synchronization over the web (NTP) or via a range of GNSS satellite systems (GPS/QZSS, GLONASS, BeiDou, Galileo).

-Display brightness auto-adjusts to ambient light conditions.
+LED brightness auto-adjusts to ambient light conditions.
 This can be overridden in the control panel.